The Grand Panorama Lecture Series

 By Michael P. Dyer, Curator of Maritime History

-Join Michael P. Dyer as he introduces the Panorama through an industrial lens.
+Attendees joined Michael P. Dyer as he introduced the Panorama through an industrial lens.
 When Benjamin Russell actually conceived his idea for a traveling whaling panorama picture show may remain forever unknown.
 It was probably sometime between 1841, when he shipped onboard a whaler and 1847, around the time when he and Caleb Purrington actually began to paint it.
 One thing is for certain, this painting coincided with the height of American whaling, both economically, physically, and culturally.
 In 1846, the American whaling fleet numbered 722 vessels, almost 190,000 tons, carrying cargos of sperm oil, spermaceti, whale oil, and whale-bone worth $6.2 million to both domestic and international markets.
 The impacts of the whaling enterprise were felt through many segments of American society and its profits later funded local industries as divergent as banking, machine tool manufacturing, and cotton spinning.

 Internationally, the growth of the industry demanded an American diplomatic presence in many faraway lands, hence it could be said to have advanced the vanguard of American hegemony in the Pacific.
 Its prosperity enabled the arts to flourish in the city, not only the fine arts like painting, but the mechanical arts including whale craft manufacture, ship building, architecture, and what we know today as the “Humanities,” including public libraries, lyceums, and benevolent societies.
 From Wareham to Westport, the New Bedford port district weighed heavily on the industry’s numbers and its weight would continue to grow for another decade.